solygambas/react-projects/README.md

 - structuring code and leveraging inheritance with variants.
 - generating keyframes and repeating animations with yoyo.
 - adding animations between screens with AnimatePresence.
-- building a modal animation and animating an inline SVG.
+- building a modal animation and playing with an inline SVG.
 - making a loader and shifting between predefined animations with useCycle.
-- enabling draggable elements.
+- enabling draggable elements with drag.

 Based on [Framer Motion (for React)](https://www.youtube.com/watch?v=2V1WK-3HQNk&list=PL4cUxeGkcC9iHDnQfTHEVVceOEBsOf07i&index=1) by Shaun Pelling - The Net Ninja (2020).